 It is a policy designed for students living away from home in rented accommodation that can protect personal belongings against loss, theft or damage.

-Student home insurance only covers your contents, and does not including buildings insurance.
+Student home insurance only covers your contents, and does not include buildings insurance.
 This is because your landlord is responsible for insuring the building you are renting against damage.

 Most insurers set certain rules you have to meet to get a student policy, including: